 Yes, they’re collecting lots and lots of data, but their customer base is tiny compared to their competitors so only time will tell.

 And every question that lingers about Lemonade’s business model is an opportunity for traditional carriers to dive in.

 Want to be more like Lemonade?

-Where Lemonade has gotten things especially right is their digital-first approach to understanding their customers.
+Where Lemonade has gotten things especially right is its digital-first approach to understanding its customers.